 Developments at Brown

 - Mandatory S/NC are fine for your law school application plans.
-If a course you are taking this semester converted to mandatory S/NC there will be a transcript notation that indicates if your initial intention had been to complete it for a grade.
+If a course you are taking in spring 2020 converted to mandatory S/NC there will be a transcript notation that indicates if your initial intention had been to complete it for a grade.

 How will schools view Pass/Fail grades?

 Law schools are fully aware of and understand that virtually all students enrolled during the spring 2020 COVID-19 pandemic experienced significant disruption in their living and learning arrangements.
 Law schools are also aware that many undergraduate and graduate schools changed their grading systems to allow or require Pass/Fail grades in lieu of their traditional grading systems and will not penalize any applicant for presenting Pass/Fail grades.
 LSAC will place a letter in the CAS report of every applicant enrolled during spring 2020, reminding law schools of the COVID-19 pandemic and its effects on the population and on higher education.